doctorfree/MusicPlayerPlus/beets/README.md

 and improves the structure, cataloging, and metadata of a music library.

 Management of your music library with Beets is an optional feature provided by MusicPlayerPlus.
-Use of Beets is entirely optional but can enhance your music library in ways that make it more useful and easier to access with the `mpcplus` MusicPlayerPlus MPD client.
+Although optional, use of Beets can enhance your music library in ways that make it more useful and easier to access with the `mpcplus` MusicPlayerPlus MPD client.
 For example, one of the automated tasks that Beets performs is updating the tags in your music library.
 Beets